PhD thesis Research at UBC September 2018 - Present

-Current Research: I am Vanier PhD student in the UBC Faculty of Forestry supervised by Dr. Jeanine Rhemtulla.
-My research broadly centers around how people benefit from and value forests, and how these benefits (known as "ecosystem services") change over long timeframes.
+I am Vanier PhD student in the UBC Faculty of Forestry supervised by Dr. Jeanine Rhemtulla.
+My research broadly centers around the benefits (ie, ecosystem services) provided by forests, and how forests change through space and time.

-Sutherland IJ et al. (in Prep) Local values for ecosystem services bridge the land sharing land sparing debate with local landscape planning needs.
+Sutherland IJ et al. (in review) Local values for ecosystem services: contributions to the land sharing land sparing debate.

 Harker KJ, Gergel SE, Richardson JS, Hanna KS, Sutherland IJ (in review) Opportunities for integrating landscape ecology and ecosystem services principles into environmental impact assessment.